Frequently Asked Questions

 The investment is placed in a US Government Approved Project.

 The exact project your investment will go into depends on your time frame and your desires.
-Just like a normal investment, you will need to work with Ellis Island Capital to choose one that is the right fit for you.
+Just like a normal investment, you will need to choose an investment that is the right fit for you.

 How Long Must the Investment be in Place?

-The investment stays in place for 4 – 5 years after you submit your application and fund the investment.
-The specific timeline will vary slightly based on the location of the investment.
+You can estimate that the investment stays in place for around 5 years after you submit your application and fund the investment.
+The specifics will be documents in great detail by the project you select.

 Is the Investment due at One Time or in Multiple Payments?